cheanlee0321/StockAnalyzer/README.md

 DCF_Modeling.xlsx is where the magic happens.

-Copy selected data to blue slot in DCF_Modeling.xlsx Input your assumptions according to your understanding on the business of the company.
+Copy selected data to blue slot in DCF_Modeling.xlsx

+Input your assumptions according to your understanding on the business of the company.

-Then it will do all the magic for you.
+Then let it do all the magic for you.